flips22/mylar-league/README.md

 ### Installation

-There are some prerequsites that you should identify on the first run. also after it runs it should create all the proper folders.
-If I have a chance I will create a requirements file.
-From there you can put in your excel file.
-Or fill in what is in the template folder.
+Install pre-requisites per the requirements.txt file.
+On the first run it should create all the proper folders.
+From there you can put in your excel file in the working folder (ReadingList-ImportExport) Or fill in what is in the template folder and move it to the working folder.

 Once all the issues are identified a CBL is created.
 The logic on the days between issue has to be run a second time after you complete the list.